-The next Parish Council meeting is on Monday 14th March 2022 at 7:00pm, and the following meeting is Monday 16th May 2022.
+The next Parish Council meeting is on Monday 23rd May 2022 at 7:00pm.
+This will be the Annual Parish Meeting followed by the Annual Meeting of the Parish Council.
+The following meeting is Monday 4th July 2022.

 The agenda can be downloaded here.

 The accounts for the period 2021 to 2022 are now available here.

 If you have just moved to Lutton, we have a Welcome Pack full of useful information which can be downloaded here.

 Lutton is a small village in the East Northamptonshire countryside, it is close to the county border with Cambridgeshire.
 A linear development with only 62 houses in the two communities, five farms and a church, one of the farms is situated in Lutton’s linked hamlet of Papley.

 The hamlet of Papley was once a larger community but it fell foul of the enclosures in the 1500s

 The village of Lutton is mentioned in the Domesday Book, where it is called Liditone or Luditone.
 Once upon a time there were pubs, a shop and a school, all long gone and now redeveloped as housing.

 Nicknamed Mucky Lutton due to the lack of tarmac on the road, a brook that frequently flooded and several farms.